You must be enrolled in Basic Life Insurance in order to apply for Optional Life Insurance.

 State employees actively at work who have a qualified family status change during the year may enroll in or increase their coverage without any medical review in an amount up to a coverage limit of four times their salary provided that the GIC receives proof within 31 days of the qualifying event.
 Family status changes include the following events:

 - Birth or adoption of a child

 Before retirement, you should review the amount of your Optional Life Insurance coverage and its cost to determine whether it will make economic sense for you to keep it or reduce your amount of coverage.
 Talk with a financial advisor about other programs that might be more beneficial at retirement.
 If you make no change to your optional life coverage at retirement, you will be responsible for the retiree optional life insurance premium, which can be substantial.
 Optional Life Insurance rates significantly increase when you retire, and continue to increase based on your age.
 See the Retiree Life Insurance Rates for details.

 You may decrease but cannot increase your amount of life insurance after you retire.
 If you decrease coverage and then later want to increase up to the amount you carried at the time of retirement, you may do so only with proof of good health acceptable to The Hartford.

 Optional Life Insurance Non-Smoker Benefit (Active Employees and Retired State Employees)

-At initial enrollment or during annual enrollment, if you have been tobacco-free (have not smoked cigarettes, cigars or pipes, used e-cigarettes, nor used snuff or chewing tobacco) for at least the past 12 months, you are eligible for reduced Optional Life Insurance rates.
+At initial enrollment or during annual enrollment, if you have been tobacco-free (have not smoked cigarettes, cigars or a pipe, used snuff, chewing tobacco or a nicotine delivery system) for at least the past 12 months, you are eligible for reduced Optional Life Insurance rates.
 You will be required to periodically re-certify your non-smoking status in order to qualify for the lower rates.
-Changes in smoking status made during annual enrollment will become effective July 1, 2015.
+Changes is smoking status made during annual enrollment will become effective July 1, 2017.